NalinDalal/Cohort-2/week_4/readme.md

 write a function that renders it accordingly

 ## Getting Started with React
-Navigate to required folder "react_1" and give command in terminal: npm create vite@latest
+Navigate to required folder "week_4" and give command in terminal: npm create vite@latest
-Project Name - react_1
+Project Name - react_1 (project folder)
 Select React
 Then JavaScript
 then navigate to the required folder "src"